BritBox has launched! This is a very good moment for lovers of British television and fans of period dramas.

 Is there a way to try it out for free?

-Yes indeed – you can start your free 7-day trial now.
+Yes indeed – you can start your free 7-day trial now here on the BritBox site.
+You can also get a free trial through Amazon here.

 Enjoy and remember you can leave any questions or suggestions about what historical / costume / period dramas and documentaries you’d love to see on BritBox, below.
 Willow and Thatch votes for some more reality docudramas like Victorian Farm.
 You?